Nurul Islam Farooqi: Reactions

 Farooqi's wife claimed that if the mystery woman was arrested, the culprits would be caught.
-His son Ahmed Reza Farooqi, read a written statement saying: "My father was a believer of 'Sunni' ideology.
-He had received death threats on mobile phone and facebook from those who opposed his ideology.
+His son, Ahmed Reza Farooqi, read a written statement saying: "My father was a believer of 'Sunni' ideology.
+He had received death threats on mobile phone and Facebook from those who opposed his ideology.
 Extremists or Khareji-Wahabi Ahle Hadith killed him.
 It was a planned murder."
 He also played down any role of his personal life or business relations over the matter.

 Faruqi's murder triggered protests by several Islamic groups, who called a nationwide strike to demand the culprits' swift arrest.

-Mosaheb Uddin Bakhtiar, presidium member of Ahle Sunnat Organization blamed "the followers of Wahabi and Moududi" for the murder.
-"It was a planned murder as Maulana Faruqi was a supporter of Sunni (sic) and he was publishing truth through the media," he added.

-Members of his organization, Ahle Sunnat protested the killing of their leader Nurul Islam Faruqi, in Chittagong by blocking the city's Muradpur intersection.
+Mosaheb Uddin Bakhtiar, presidium member of Ahle Sunnat, blamed "the followers of Wahabi and Moududi" for the murder.
+"It was a planned murder as Maulana Faruqi was a supporter of Sunni (sic) and he was publishing truth through the media", he added.
+Members of Ahle Sunnat protested the murder of Farooqi in Chittagong by blocking the city's Muradpur intersection.

-In August, 2014, Bangladesh Islami Chattra Sena’s chief Muhammad Nurul Haq Chisty made the announcement at a press meet that half-day strike across Bangladesh would be observed demanding arrest and trial of the killers of party leader Nurul Islam Farooqi.

-Bangladesh Islami Chhatra Sena formed a human chain on the Dhaka-Sylhet Highway's Ashuganj area on demanding punishment for the killers.
+In August 2014, the head of Bangladesh Islami Chhatra Sena, Muhammad Nurul Haq Chisty, made the announcement at a press meet that half-day strike across Bangladesh would be observed demanding arrest and trial of the killers of Farooqi.
+Bangladesh Islami Chhatra Sena formed a human chain on the Dhaka-Sylhet Highway's Ashuganj area to demand punishment for the killers.
 World Sunni Movement also organized several peaceful human chain under the direction of Syed Imam Hayat demanding justice for the real killers.

 Arrests

 On 29 August, police detained the "mystery woman" named Mahbuba from Narayanganj's Rupganj area for her alleged involvement with the murder.

+A decade later, it was announced that Farooqi was "murdered by extremists, including Jama'atul Mujahideen Bangladesh (JMB) member 'Jamai' Faruque, over ideological differences".
+The accused named in the charge sheet are Hadisur Rahman Sagar, Abdullah Al Tasnim Nahid, Rafiqul Islam Fardin, Abu Raihan Mahmud Abdul Hadi, Mahmud Ibn Bashar, and Ratan Chowdhury (alias Engineer Rakibul Islam Reaz).
+Sagar, Nahid, and Ratan are in custody, while the remaining three suspects are fugitives.
+However, the "mystery woman", Mahbuba, appears to have never been charged or indicted.